blmayer/Maze/README.md

 ### Getting binaries

-So far I only compiled binaries for MacOS and 64 bit Linux, they can be found under `bin/<$arch>/`, in the future I plan to support more systems.
+So far I haven't compiled binaries, but when I do they will be found under `bin/<$arch>/`, in the future I plan to support more systems.

 ## Current work